 However, it is important to note that Swiss law tends to favor tenants, and that the costs of maintaining and renovating a building in Switzerland are high.
 Income earned through the rental of Swiss property is subject to taxation in Switzerland, even if you reside outside of the country.
-Read the moneyland.ch guide to investing in Swiss property for more information on renting out Swiss property.
+Read the moneyland.ch guide to investing in Swiss real estate for more information on renting out property in Switzerland.

 The main strength of the Swiss property market lies in the consistent high demand for housing which has resulted in a steady increase in land prices.
-In Winterthur, for example, the median price of one square meter of building land climbed from 110 francs in 1974 to 523 francs in 2016.
-In Rüschlikon, a highly desirable town just outside of Zurich, property prices climbed from a modelled average of 281 francs per square meter in 1974 to 1665 francs per square meter in 2016 – a value increase of nearly 500%.
+In Winterthur, for example, the median price of one square meter of building land climbed from 110 francs in 1974 to 697 francs in 2018.
+In Rüschlikon – a highly desirable town just outside of Zurich – property prices climbed from a median of 281 francs per square meter in 1974 to 2600 francs per square meter in 2019 – a value increase of more than 825%.

 While building land prices are humbler in rural areas, value increases are almost as notable.
-In rural Turbenthal, for example, the modelled average price per square meter climbed from 62 francs in 1974 to 551 francs in 2016 – an increase of nearly 800%.
+In rural Turbenthal, for example, the median price for 1 square meter of building land climbed from 65 francs in 1974 to 680 francs in 2019 – an increase of nearly 950%.

 Taxes and fees which affect property purchases

-It is worth noting that Swiss capital gains taxes apply to sales of Swiss property.
+It is worth noting that cantons and municipalities typically levy taxes on capital gains derived from the sale of property.
 These taxes are levied on cantonal and municipal levels, and vary greatly between cantons.
-If you are purchasing a property as an investment, it is worth looking into capital gains taxes charged by the municipalities in which prospective properties are located before settling on a property purchase.
+If you are purchasing a property as an investment with the aim of selling it at a profit, it is worth looking into capital gains taxes charged by the municipalities in which prospective properties are located.

-Additionally, many cantons charge a property transfer tax, and virtually all municipalities charge a notary fee (typically 0.25% of the property’s value) which is normally covered by the buyer.
+Additionally, many cantons charge a property transfer tax, and virtually all municipalities charge a notary fee (typically 0.25% of the property’s value).
+The notary fee is normally covered by the buyer.

 Additionally, property taxes or land taxes are levied by most cantons and many municipalities.
 These taxes apply from the time you purchase a Swiss property, even if you do not live in Switzerland.
-However, there are 7 cantons which do not levy a property tax.
-These include the cantons of Zurich, Zug, Schwyz, Aargau, Glarus, Solothurn and Basel-Landschaft.
+However, there are 7 cantons which do not levy property taxes: Zurich, Zug, Schwyz, Aargau, Glarus, Solothurn and Basel-Landschaft.

 Hazards to watch out for when buying property in Switzerland

 If you are buying a plot of land with the intention of building on it, make sure you understand that the cost of connecting the property to water, wastewater, electricity, roads and telecommunications lines can set you back tens of thousands of francs.
 If a plot is not already connected to these basic utilities, add at least 100 francs per square meter to the square-meter price when estimating the total cost of the property.
-If you are seriously considering buying a plot, consider getting ultility installment quotes from the municipality and relevant service providers.
+If you are seriously considering buying a plot and constructing or reconstructing a building, consider getting utility installment quotes from the municipality and relevant service providers.